-Between 1990 and 2004, Dodson operated as CEO or Executive Chairman of five companies, including co-founding Wind River Environmental, the largest specialty trucking company of its kind, ADAP, Inc., an auto parts retailer that was eventually sold to Auto Zone, Smith Alarm Systems, Inc., Paragon Systems, Inc., and Worldbridge Broadband Systems, which was eventually sold to C-Corp
+Between 1990 and 2004, Dodson operated as CEO or Executive Chairman of five companies, including co-founding Wind River Environmental, the largest specialty trucking company of its kind, ADAP, Inc., an auto parts retailer that was eventually sold to Auto Zone, Smith Alarm Systems, Inc., Paragon Systems, Inc., and Worldbridge Broadband Services Inc, which was eventually sold to C-Corp

 Dodson has been an active mentor and investor in over fifty early stage companies, and has been on the board of directors of over a dozen companies, including Asurion, LLC, an insurance company with over 15,000 employees operating in 14 countries.